zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `ZOWE_ZLUX_SSH_PORT`: The Zowe desktop contains an application *VT Terminal* which opens a terminal to z/OS inside the Zowe desktop web page.
 This port is the number used by the z/OS SSH service and defaults to 22.
 The USS command `netstat -b | grep SSHD1` can be used to display the SSH port used on a z/OS system.
 - `ZOWE_ZLUX_TELNET_PORT`: The Zowe desktop contains an application *TN 3270 Terminal* which opens a 3270 emulator inside the Zowe desktop web page.
 This port is the number used by the z/OS telnet service and defaults to 23.
 The USS command `netstat -b | grep TN3270` can be used to display the telnet port used on a z/OS system.
 - `ZOWE_ZLUX_SECURITY_TYPE`: The *TN 3270 Terminal* application needs to know whether the telnet service is using `tls` or `telnet` for security.
 The default value is blank for `telnet`.

+### Extensions

+- ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES:  Full USS path to directory containing static API Mediation Layer .yml definition files.
+For more detail see [Onboard a REST API without code changes required](../extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md#6.-add-a-definition-in-the-api-mediation-layer-in-the-zowe-runtime).
+Multiple paths should be semi-colon separated.
+This value allows a Zowe instance to be configured so that the API Mediation Layer can be extended by third party REST API and web UI servers.